 Melvin L. Rogers is the Scott Waugh Chair in the Division of the Social Sciences and Associate Professor of African American Studies and Political Science at UCLA.
 He is the author of The Undiscovered Dewey: Religion, Morality and the Ethos of Democracy as well as editor and contributor to John Dewey, The Public and Its Problems (forthcoming in 2016).
 He has published numerous scholarly articles in such places as American Political Science Review, Political Theory, European Journal of Political Theory, Boston Review, and Dissent.
 Presently he is at work on a project titled Democracy and Faith: Race and the Politics of Redemption in American Political Thought as well as a co-editing (with Jack Turner) a volume titled African American Political Thought: A Collected History.

-Brian DeShazor, former Director of the Pacifica Radio Archives, award winning radio broadcaster is host/producer of From the Vault, now in its 10th season on the Pacifica network.
-Brian is a champion of public radio as an historic medium to be preserved and made publicly accessible and has been recognized for his work by the National Archives, the Library of Congress’ National Recording Preservation Board, the National Radio Preservation Task Force and the American Archive of Public Broadcasting.
+Brian DeShazor, former Director of the Pacifica Radio Archives and award-winning radio broadcaster, is host/producer of From the Vault, now in its 10th season on the Pacifica network.
+Brian is a champion of public radio as a historic medium to be preserved and made publicly accessible and has been recognized for his work by the National Archives, the Library of Congress’s National Recording Preservation Board, the National Radio Preservation Task Force, and the American Archive of Public Broadcasting.
 In 2010 he received the Bader lifetime achievement award from the National Federation of Community Broadcasters.
 His over 700 radio productions include: John Hersey’s Hiroshima with Tyne Daly and Ruby Dee and The Quentin Crisp Memorial.